elydre/elydre.github.io/md/olivine.md

 del var
 ```

-Recurcive variables substitution is supported like in PHP.
+Variables on several layers are supported like in php.

 ```
 set a 42